Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Rather than listing the responsibilities of your job make sure you highlight tangible accomplishments and tangible results.
-Utilize the bullet point format to help make your achievements simple to scan and intriguing for prospective employers.
+Instead of listing your job responsibilities make sure you highlight tangible accomplishments and results that can be quantified.
+Utilize notes to create your achievements easily scannable and engaging for prospective employers.

 4. Emphasize Transferable Skills